MarkKhramko/nodester/docs/CoreConcepts.md

 Marker is a functional condition that returns `true | false`, based on data in request/response.

-Markers are more powerful indicators than simple route definitions as any parameter in request/response can be used.
+Markers are more powerful indicators than simple route definitions, as any parameter in request/response can be used.

 For example: our application has 2 domains:
 `admin.awesomeapp.com`